 I am very familiar with CuraMed, and I bought a 60-count bottle of their 750 mg dose that I’ve been taking for a number of weeks now.

-It’s this ingredient which distinguishes CuraMed from mainstream turmeric curcumin products, and I’ll get into all that in a bit.
+BCM-95 is the main ingredient that distinguishes this supplement from mainstream turmeric curcumin products, and I’ll get into all that in this Curamed review.

 Science resources included